ballerina-platform/ballerina-dev-website/learn/guides/developing-a-restful-api-with-ballerina.md

 This simple guide helps you understand the basics of Ballerina constructs which allow you to write RESTful APIs.

-Due to the batteries included nature of Ballerin language there is no need to add any third party libraries to implement the RESTful API.
+Due to the batteries included nature of the Ballerin language, there is no need to add any third-party libraries to implement the RESTful API.
 The Ballerina standard library itself is adequate.
-In this API you will be writing a simple CRUD like RESTful service.
+In this API, you will be writing a simple CRUD-like RESTful service.

-To get the best out of the guide it is better to have some idea about Ballerina.

 In this tutorial, you will be creating a RESTful API with two endpoints.
 The sample is built around a set of covid19 data.